wiremock/wiremock.org/_docs/extensibility/custom-matching.md

 ---
-layout: docs
-title: Custom Matching
-meta_title: Adding custom request matchers
 description: Adding custom request matchers via extensions
 ---

+# Adding custom request matchers

 If WireMock's standard set of request matching strategies isn't sufficient, you can register one or more request matcher classes